Teen Abomination: Fictional character biography

-Teen Abomination was imprisoned but later broke free and went to Stark Island searching for Iron Man.
-Stark confronted him, but soon Teen Abomination demanded Stark to listen to him.
-After being asked what did he want, Teen Abomination replied that he had tried Extremis, but it didn't work on him, so he was looking for Stark wanting his help.
-Stark stated that he could use him.
-Jamie started living in Stark Island in secrecy, where Stark would investigate his condition.
-As Tony experimented on Jamie, he told Stark his life story.
-The results of Stark's investigation led to the discovery that Jamie's father had been Happy Hogan.
+Jamie attempts to use the Extremis virus to cure his condition.
+Unable to do so, he embarks on a rampage, calling himself "Teen Abomination" to attract Tony Stark's attention.
+Teen Abomination is imprisoned, but later breaks free and travels to Stark Island searching for Iron Man.
+Stark confronts him, but soon Teen Abomination demands Stark to listen to him.
+After being asked what did he want, Teen Abomination replied that he had tried Extremis, but it did not work on him.
+Jamie starts living in Stark Island in secrecy, where Stark attempts to treat him.
+The results of Stark's investigation lead to the discovery that Jamie's father had been Happy Hogan.

-When Pepper Potts and a digital backup of Tony Stark's mind tried to help the real Stark return to his regular self, they took Jamie in their custody.
-When Iron Man confronted Pepper and his digital self at Resilient's New York HQ, Jamie sided with Ms. Potts.
-Stark revealed to Jamie that he had recently discovered his mother wasn't dead, but had suffered a severe head trauma and was recovering at a hospital, causing Jamie to transform back to his human form.
+When Pepper Potts and a digital backup of Tony Stark's mind try to help the real Stark return to his regular self, they take Jamie into their custody.
+When Iron Man confronts Pepper and his digital self, Jamie sides with Pepper.
+Stark revealed to Jamie that he had recently discovered his mother was not dead, but had suffered severe head trauma and was recovering at a hospital.
+In response, Jamie returns to his human form.

-Jamie was later taken in by an unidentified person or organization that fused an electronic chip into his skull that goaded him into becoming a mindless machine for destruction, and later unleashed him to wreak havoc at the Oakland Airport.
-He was confronted by S.T.A.K.E. operatives Martin Reyna, Jasper Sitwell, and Dum Dum Dugan.
-Dugan was able to scan Teen Abomination and detect the presence of the chip, and commanded Sitwell to shoot a bullet that performed into Jamie's skull, destroying the chip and neutralizing him.
-S.T.A.K.E. later took him in to help him recover.
+Jamie is later taken in by an unidentified person or organization that fused an electronic chip into his skull, forcing him into becoming a mindless machine for destruction.
+He is later unleashed to wreak havoc at the Oakland Airport and is confronted by S.T.A.K.E. operatives Martin Reyna, Jasper Sitwell, and Dum Dum Dugan.
+Dugan detects the chip inside Jamie's body and tells Sitwell to shoot a bullet into his skull, destroying the chip and neutralizing him.
+S.T.A.K.E. takes Jamie in to help him recover, eventually recruiting him into the organization.